DiscoverBSD/awesome-bsd/README.md

 * [mailing list](https://www.pfsense.org/get-involved/)

 ### RetroBSD
 RetroBSD is a port of 2.11BSD Unix intended for embedded systems with fixed memory mapping.
 The current target is Microchip PIC32 microcontroller with 128 kbytes of RAM and 512 kbytes of Flash.
-PIC32 processor has MIPS M4K architecture, executable data memory and flexible RAM partitioning between user and kernel modes.
+PIC32 processor has MIPS M4K architecture, executable data memory, and flexible RAM partitioning between user and kernel modes.

 * [official site](http://retrobsd.org/)
 * [download](http://retrobsd.org/wiki/autobuild.php)

 ### SmallWall
 A long time ago, a very smart guy asked a very simple question.
 "Why do firewalls have to be big, slow, and hard to configure?"
-And he created m0n0wall.At this, it was amazingly successful.
-So successful that the FreeBSD based core was used as a basis for several other projects such as pfSense, Askozia, FreeNAS, and nas4free.
+And he created m0n0wall.
+At this, it was amazingly successful.
+So successful that the FreeBSD-based core was used as a basis for several other projects such as pfSense, Askozia, FreeNAS, and nas4free.
 Recently, a grandchild of m0n0wall was spawned from pfSense, OPNSense.
 But, m0n0wall has retired now, and some of us still feel the need for a small and lean firewall.
 SmallWall is that firewall.

 * [official site](http://www.smallwall.org/)
 * [downloads](http://www.smallwall.org/download.html)
 * [forums](https://smallwall.freeforums.net/)

 ### t1n1wall
-As m0n0wall decided to close it's doors, and no further development is planned, people have created this fork.
+As m0n0wall decided to close its doors, and no further development is planned, people have created this fork.

 * [official site](https://t1n1wall.com/)
 * [downloads](https://sourceforge.net/projects/t1n1wall/files/)
 * [forums](https://forums.t1n1wall.com/)

 ### ZRouter
-ZRouter.org is a FreeBSD based firmware for embedded devices.
+ZRouter.org is a FreeBSD-based firmware for embedded devices.

 * [official site](https://zrouter.org/)
 * [files](https://zrouter.org/projects/zrouter/files)

 ## BSD news

-In this section you can find sites presenting news about BSD.
+In this section, you can find sites presenting news about BSD.

 ### News sites

 * [#BSDHistory](https://bsdhistory.discoverbsd.com/) – tweet-sized facts about BSDs
-* [BSDSec.net](https://bsdsec.net/) – deadsimple BSD Security Advisories and Announcements
+* [BSDSec.net](https://bsdsec.net/) – dead simple BSD Security Advisories and Announcements
 * [BSD Weekly](https://bsdweekly.com/) – a free, once–weekly e-mail round-up of BSD news and articles.
 * [DiscoverBSD.com](https://www.discoverbsd.com/) – discovering the Way of the BSD
 * [Phoronix](https://www.phoronix.com/scan.php?page=news_topic&q=BSD)
-* [Slashdot](https://bsd.slashdot.org/) – BSD section of the popular Slashdot open source news and forum site.
+* [Slashdot](https://bsd.slashdot.org/) – BSD section of the popular Slashdot open-source news and forum site.

 ### Podcasts

-* [BSDNow](https://www.bsdnow.tv/) – weekly BSD podcast, featuring news, interviews and tutorials, in MP3, OGG and MP4
+* [BSDNow](https://www.bsdnow.tv/) – weekly BSD podcast, featuring news, interviews, and tutorials, in MP3, OGG, and MP4
 * [BSDTalk](https://bsdtalk.blogspot.com/) – talking about the BSD family of free operating systems
 * [Garbage (archive)](https://garbage.jcs.org/) – a podcast about technology, much of it garbage (archived episodes).